-> You cannot apply Azure Disk Encryption on your custom Linux image.
-We support only the gallery Linux images for the supported distributions called out previously.
-We do not currently support custom Linux images.
+You can't apply Azure Disk Encryption on your custom Linux image.
+Only the gallery Linux images for the supported distributions called out previously are supported.
+Custom Linux images aren't currently supported.

-> Can I apply updates to a Linux Red Hat VM that uses the yum update?
+Can I apply updates to a Linux Red Hat VM that uses the yum update?

 Yes, you can perform an update or patch a Red Hat Linux VM.
 For more information, see Applying updates to an encrypted Azure IaaS Red Hat VM by using the yum update.